Leoounardo/Leoounardo/README.md

 ### I'm a Junior Developer !

-- I’m currently learning everything about Flutter and Machine Learning.
+- I’m currently learning everything about MQL5 and Machine Learning.

 ### Connect with me: